felipewind/fix-trading-simulator/README.md

   - Back-end - Quarkus;
   - Front-end - Angular;
 - PostgreSQL
-  - One schema for each participant
+  - One schema for each back-end.

-Although it's an ambitious project, it mainly has a study objective.
+Although it's an ambitious project, it only has a study objective.

 I intend to start it slowly adding a few features at a time.